-Things to do in Chicago This Weekend
+Things to Do in Chicago This Weekend

 The Chicago Riverwalk, particularly the section between Wells Street and Franklin Street, offers the best views of the show.
 More information about the show is available here.

-Navy Pier kicked off its new Makers Market, a collection of daily family activities, this month.
+Navy Pier is closing out its new Makers Market, which invites families for a collection of daily activities, this weekend.

-During the event, Lolita’s Bodega Artisan Market also will run simultaneously.
+During the event, Lolita’s Bodega Artisan Market also will be held simultaneously.
 Visitors can stroll through over 60 vendors of arts, clothing, food, scents and jewelry.

 To view the full spring break calendar, click here.
 More information about the market can be found here.